-The Cuyahoga Community College Graphic Standards and Style Guide offers Tri-C employees guidelines for advertisements, pamphlets, written documents, course descriptions, catalogs and more.
-Its goal is to let the College speak with one voice, thereby strengthening the Tri-C brand.
+The Cuyahoga Community College Graphic Standards and Style Guide offers guidelines for advertisements, pamphlets, written documents, course descriptions, catalogs and more.
+Its goal is to help the College employees speak with one voice, thereby strengthening the Tri-C brand.
 It also aims to avoid common mistakes that may dilute the effectiveness of any Tri-C communication, whether digital or print.
 It is important that Tri-C publications communicate information clearly, concisely and intelligently.